equiposinoficina/notion-proxy-ng/README.md

 * Crawler code is based on [loconotion](https://github.com/leoncvlt/loconotion "loconotion") created by Leonardo Cavaletti <impeto.blu@gmail.com>, thanks for your great work Leonardo.
 * Another inspiring author is Aitor Roma who created https://github.com/aitorroma/aitorroma.com
+* Thanks to https://pandao.github.io/editor.md/en.html for helping us with the markdown language.
 * And inite thanks to all authors of the Open Sources project that we integrated and supported our code.